kurtening/automate-azcopy-blob-to-blob/README.md

 # automate-azcopy-blob-to-blob
-This is an azcopy automation script using powershell and SAS authentication method.
+This is an automation script for copying files from an MFT server to a storage account using azcopy, powershell and SAS authentication method.

-# dependencies
+# Dependencies
-Azcopy
+Powershell <br>
-Invoke-WebRequest -Uri "https://aka.ms/downloadazcopy-v10-windows" -OutFile AzCopy.zip -UseBasicParsing
+Azcopy exe installed <br>